 - Expansion of the size of the COR to 325 total seats.
-Of these, 310 were allocated by province, with the constituency sizes ranging from Baghdad's 68 seats to Muthanna's seven.
-The COR size, in the absence of a recent census, was based on taking 2005 population figures and adding 2.8% per year growth.6 - The remaining 15 seats were to be minority reserved seats (8) and "compensatory seats" (7)-seats allocated from "leftover" votes; votes for parties and slates that did not meet a minimum threshold to achieve any seats outright. - No separate electoral constituency for Iraqis in exile, so Iraqis in exile had their votes counted in the provinces where these voters originated. - An open list election system. - An election date set for March 7, 2010.
+Of these, 310 were allocated by province, with the constituency sizes ranging from Baghdad's 68 seats to Muthanna's 7.
+The COR size, in the absence of a recent census, was based on taking 2005 population figures and adding 2.8% per year growth. - The remaining 15 seats were to be minority reserved seats (8) and "compensatory seats" (7)-seats allocated from "leftover" votes; votes for parties and slates that did not meet a minimum threshold to achieve any seats outright.

-6 Analysis of Iraq expert Reidar Visser.
+&lt;sup>7 Analysis of Iraq expert Reidar Visser.
 "The Hashemi Veto." http://gulfanalysis.wordpress.com/2009/11/18/the-hashemi-veto/.